Showing course contents for the educational year 2022 - 2023 .

 Dolmen, D. 2018.
 Norske amfibier og reptiler (Feltherpetologisk guide).
 Fagbokforlaget, Bergen.

 Pethon, P. & Thuesen, N. P. 2019.
 Aschehougs store fiskebok.
 Aschehoug, Oslo.

 Svensson, L., Mullarney, K. & Zetterström, D. 2010.
 Gyldendals store fugleguide - Europas og middelhavsområdets fugler i felt.
 4. ed.
 Norsk utgave ved V. Ree (red.), J. Sandvik & P. O. Syvertsen.
 Gyldendal Fakta, Oslo.

-The laboratory exercises, the visits to museums and aquariums and the field course.
+The laboratory exercises with assignments, the visits to museums, aquariums and the field course.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Reduction of credits:

 Lectures: 22 hours.
 Laboratory exercises: 14 hours.
 Visits to museums and aquariums: 4 hours.
 Field course: C. 30 hours.

 The course is only offered at NMBU and cannot be taken at another teaching institution.

 Allowed examination aids: A1 No calculator, no other aids